Coast Guard repatriates 68 people to Cuba

-A good Samaritan notified Sector Key West watchstanders of this migrant vessel approximately 50 miles southwest of Key West, Florida, Jan.
+U.S. Coast Guard Cutter Mohawk's crew interdicted this migrant vessel approximately five miles east of Dry Tortugas, Florida, Jan.
+20, 2023.
+The people were repatriated back to Cuba on Jan.
 22, 2023.
-The people were repatriated to Cuba on Jan.
-22, 2023.
+(U.S. Coast Guard video by Coast Guard Mohawk's crew)

 |Date Taken: